Raj-11-Bag/CNN/README.md

-# Oxford-IIIT Pet Dataset Classification
+# Oxford-IIIT Pet Dataset Classification using CNN

 This project focuses on classifying pet breeds using the Oxford-IIIT Pet dataset.
 It involves data preprocessing, defining a Convolutional Neural Network (CNN) model, training the model, and evaluating its performance.